Gun violence claims 100 lives every day in the United States. No other developed nation experiences gun violence of this magnitude.

 As a health care provider, Planned Parenthood is committed to the fundamental right of all people to live safe and healthy lives without the fear of violence.

 Safety In Schools

 Schools are meant to be safe — they are sites of growth and development for young people.
-But as of 2013, the United States has averaged nearly one school shooting per week.
+But as of 2013, nearly 2,900 children and teens are shot and killed at school every year.
 In Kentucky, a 15-year-old boy opened fire at Marshall County High School, killing 15-year-olds Bailey Holt and Preston Cope.
 Only weeks later, another school was disrupted by unimaginable violence.
 On February 14, in Parkland, Fl., a 19-year-old man opened fire at Marjory Stoneman Douglas High School, killing at least 17 people.

 To elected officials who’ve neglected to use their legislative power to sensibly respond to these massacres, we ask: When is enough, enough?
 Policymakers should take notice and listen to their constituents.

 Guns and Violence Against Women

 Ending intimate partner violence, which disproportionately affects women, is a matter of basic rights and equality for families.
 One in three women have experienced some form of physical violence by an intimate partner, and when women are 21 times more likely to be killed with guns in the U.S than any other developed nation, it’s imperative that we closely examine this link.
 Fifty-two women are shot to death by intimate partners in an average month, and women who are abused are five times more likely to be killed when their abuser owns a firearm.